Looking to hike one of Glacier National Park’s most popular day hikes?

 To shorten this trail, you can stop at Haystack pass and return back.
 This is 7.2 miles as opposed to the 11.4.
 Most people choose to stop here if they are tired.
 If you continue along, the scenery gets better as you reach the Granite Park Chalet and further.

-The Highline Trail is found near Logan Pass.
-This is found along the Continental Divide in Glacier National Park in Montana.
+The Highline Trail is found near Logan Pass, along the Continental Divide in Glacier National Park in Montana.
 Most people begin the Highline Trail at the Logan Pass Visitor Center, which is open during the summer season.
+Maps are available at the Visitor Center.

 For an overview of Glacier, Banff, and Jasper National Parks, check out The Lonely Planet’s Banff, Jasper, & Glacier National Parks.
 This guide includes suggested itineraries, best hikes, and a list of places you must see as well as things that could be skipped.